MisterJulsen/MinecraftCommunityServer/README.md

 </p>

 # General information
-A Minecraft SMP server for the entire community with no special theme and rules.
-Whether you are building a city, create a railway company or want to experience adventures: this server should be something for everyone!
+A Minecraft SMP server for the entire community with no special theme or rules and the goal to create a large public rail network together.
+Whether you are building a city, work on the rail network or want to experience adventures: this server is open for everyone!

 - **Forge 1.20.1**
 - **Survival**